Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Introduction

 The ESA space mission \gaia \citep{DPACP-1} has been conducting a unique survey since the beginning of its operations (end of July 2014).
 Its uniqueness derives from several aspects that we list in the following paragraphs.

 Firstly, \gaia delivers nearly simultaneous measurements in the three observational domains on which most stellar astronomical studies are based: astrometry, photometry, and spectroscopy \citep{Brown16,DPACP-12}.
+As consequence of the spin of the spacecraft, it takes about 80 seconds for sources to be measured from the first to the last CCD during a single field-of-view transit.

 Secondly, the \gaia data releases provide accurate astrometric measurements for an unprecedented number of objects.
-In particular trigonometric parallaxes carry invaluable information, since they are required to infer stellar luminosities, which form the basis of the understanding of much of stellar astrophysics.
+In particular, trigonometric parallaxes carry invaluable information, since they are required to infer stellar luminosities, which form the basis of the understanding of much of stellar astrophysics.
 Proper and orbital motions of stars further enable mass measurements in multiple stellar systems, as well as the investigation of cluster membership.

-Thirdly, \gaia data are homogeneous across the entire sky, since they are observed with a single set of instruments and are not subject to the Earth's atmosphere or seasons.
-All-sky surveys cannot be achieved using a single ground-based telescope; surveys using multiple sites and telescopes/instruments require cross-calibration, which unavoidably introduce systematics and reduce precision via increased scatter.
+Thirdly, \gaia data are homogeneous throughout the entire sky, since they are observed with a single set of instruments and are not subject to the Earth's atmosphere or seasons.
+All-sky surveys cannot be achieved using a single ground-based telescope; surveys using multiple sites and telescopes and instruments require cross-calibration, which unavoidably introduces systematics and reduces precision because of the increased scatter.
 Thus, \gaia will play an important role as a standard source in cross-calibrating heterogeneous surveys and instruments, much like the \textit{Hipparcos} mission \citep{Perryman1997Hipparcos,HIPPARCOS_PERIODIC_ESA_1997} did in the past.
-Of course, \gaia represents a quantum leap from {\it Hipparcos} in many regards, including four orders of magnitude increase in the number of objects observed, providing additional types of observations (spectrophotometry, spectroscopy), and providing significantly improved sensitivity and precision for all types of measurements.
+Of course, \gaia represents a quantum leap from {\it Hipparcos} in many regards, including an increase of four orders of magnitude in the number of objects observed, additional types of observations (spectrophotometry and spectroscopy), and significantly improved sensitivity and precision for all types of measurements.